-The Huron Community Campus (HCC) will continue to emphasize its largest, most popular program with our Associates Degree in General Studies.
+The Huron Community Campus (HCC) will continue to emphasize its largest, most popular program with our Associates Degree in General Education.
 We have also made several other options available in order for students to accomplish their educational goals.

-partnership with Northern State University, Huron Community Campus offers an Associate's Degree in General Studies.
+Through a partnership with Northern State University, Huron Community Campus offers an Associate's Degree in General Education.
 Earn the entire degree while living in the Huron area.
 All General Education courses will be charged at a rate of $40 per credit hour.
 The same courses offered at South Dakota public universities are $277 per credit hour.
 This degree program is a federal financial aid eligible program and will bring many options for students who enroll in the program.
-Students can use classes from this program to obtain a bachelor's degree from one of the many on-line programs we have available, or they can continue their education at a different college/university after completing some or all of the degree.
+Students can use classes from this program to obtain a bachelor's degree from one of the many on-line programs we have available, or they may continue their education at a different college/university after completing some or all of the degree.

 Non-Degree Seeking Students

 A non-degree seeking student is someone who wishes to take classes online or at Huron Community Campus without applying for admission.
 Non-degree-seeking students are not eligible for federal financial aid.
-Appy Here
+Appy Here:

 Masters Degree in Education Program